Edolo Pumped Storage Plant: Design and operation

 The lower reservoir is located in Edolo on the north bank of the Oglio.
 It was created by a circular dike and stores water for pumping.
 Of the lower reservoir's 14000000 m3 storage capacity, 12790000 m3 can be used for pumping.
 It is located at an elevation of 655 m.
 The upper reservoir, Lake Avio, is located 10 km east of Edolo high in the mountains at 46°11′37″N 10°28′16″E. Directly above Lake Avio is Lake Benedetto which supplements Avio with water.
 Both the Avio and Benedetto Dams are gravity dams and are 37.5 m and 31 m in height, respectively.
 The total storage capacity of the upper reservoir (including Lake Benedetto) is 21240000 m3 of which 17040000 m3 can be used for power generation.
 The elevation of Lake Avio is 1908 m above sea level and it traps water from a 49.5 km2 catchment area.
 Connecting the upper and lower reservoirs is a series of tunnels and pipes.
 Beginning at Lake Avio's intake, an 8125 m long head-race tunnel transfers water east before it bifurcates into two 499 m long penstocks.
 Each penstock reaches the power plant and splits further to supply the eight pump-generators with water.
 The lower reservoir and power plant are connected by two 1100 m long tunnels.
 The difference in elevation between both reservoirs affords a hydraulic head of 1265 m.
 At the power station, each Francis pump-turbine-generator is rated at 125 MW for power generation and 140 MW for pumping.
 Only seven of the pump-generators can operate at one time.

 When energy demand is low and electricity cheap, the plant pumps water from the lower reservoir to the upper.
 When demand is high, that water, being stored energy, is released back down the same tunnels and pipes to the plant for generation.
 After being used for generation, the power plant sends the water back to the lower reservoir.
 New water reserves can also be taken from the Oglio River.
 This process repeats as needed and allows the plant to serve as a peaking power plant.
 The plant generates 737 GWh annually but consumes 1,021 GWh pumping.
 Although it consumes more energy than it creates, pumping occurs at night, when electricity is cheap.
-This makes to plant economical as it is generating electricity during high demand, more expensive periods.
+This makes the plant economical, as it generates electricity during high demand, more expensive periods.
 The size of the Avio Dam's catchment area allows it to collect water naturally as well and 219 GWh can be generated from this water alone annually.